amal-mathew1999/Contact/Readme.txt

-1. Extract the zip file with name contact
+1. Download and Extract the zip file with name contact

 2. Import the folder as existing maven project in IDE.